bharadwajakshay/bharadwajakshay.github.io/_pages/about.md

 Alongside research, I have several years of teaching experience, including co-instructing courses on digital imaging, numerical methods, and programming, as well as guiding students in data analysis, embedded systems, and computer vision applications.

-Professionally, I worked as a Software Engineer in Sensor Fusion at LocusLabs (acquired by Google), where I developed full-stack perception and mapping systems deployed in airports and malls worldwide.
+Professionally, I worked as a Software Engineer in Sensor Fusion at LocusLabs (acquired by [Acuity Brands](https://investors.acuityinc.com/news-releases/news-release-details/acuity-brands-announces-acquisition-locuslabs-inc)), where I developed full-stack perception and mapping systems deployed in airports and malls worldwide.
 Earlier in my career, I was an Embedded Design Engineer at Redmount Consultancy Services, designing FPGA/DSP-based imaging solutions.

 My work has been published in IEEE/ION conferences and journals, with contributions spanning UAV navigation, 3D vision, and medical imaging.